-"A little jokingly, we can say that we rarely need emergency preparedness exercises anymore, because extreme weather occurs so often," says Kåre Hønsi, production manager in Statkraft's Central Norway Region.
+"A little jokingly, we can say that we rarely need emergency preparedness exercises anymore, because extreme weather occurs so often," says Kåre Hønsi, SVP for Statkraft's Central Norway Region.

 Contrary to popular belief, spring flooding is not the biggest problem.